rsksmart/RSKIPs/IPs/RSKIP190.md

 # **Abstract**

 This RSKIP specifies a change in the Powpeg federation migration process to generate an audit trail for the change in Powpeg addresses, embedded in Bitcoin transactions.
-The content of the first Bitcoin transaction that the Bridge commands when migrating the pegged funds from one federation to a following one is added a new OP_RETURN output with the pushed message "RSKMIG".
+An OP_RETURN output with the pushed message "RSKMIG" is added to the first Bitcoin transaction that the Bridge commands to sign when migrating the pegged funds to a new federation.

 ## Motivation